CAIDA/catalog-data/sources/solution/how_to_use_pybgpstream/README.md

 ~~~
 {
   "name": "How to use PyBGPStream?",
-  "descriptions": "Gives a simple example of using PyBGPStream",
+  "description": "Gives a simple example of using PyBGPStream",
   "links": [
     "software:bgpstream"
   ],